HallOfSam/Customer-Segmentation-Analysis-Tableau/README.md

 # Conslusion
-Based on all these analyses, we have determined that the C-suites and management of Category O need to constantly monitor the metrics proposed above and address the problems associated with each metric.
+Based on the result of the analyses above, I have identified the 2 main problems afflicting category O: **small sales volume and lack of high RFM ranking customers**.
+Thus, the C-suites and management of Category O need to constantly monitor the metrics proposed in the dashboards above to understand underperformance issues and address the 2 problems.